Justice

 Snippet from Wikipedia: Justice

-A society in which justice has been achieved would be one in which individuals receive what they "deserve".
-The interpretation of what "deserve" means draws on a variety of fields and philosophical branches including ethics, rationality, law, religion, equity and fairness.
-The state may be said to pursue justice by operating courts and enforcing their rulings.
+A society where justice has been achieved would be one in which individuals receive what they "deserve".
+The interpretation of what "deserve" means draws on a variety of fields and philosophical branches including ethics, rationality, law, religion, and fairness.
+The state may pursue justice by operating courts and enforcing their rulings.

 History